raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 Now you can send `Bar` events to `barWriter`, and they will appear in `eventBus` processed with `barToFoo` then and filtered by `isGoodFoo`.
 This is useful when you want to get events from a child component, but the child component does not or should not know what `Foo` is.
 Generally if you don't need such separation of concerns, you can just `map`/`filter` the stream that's feeding the EventBus instead.

+#### `Var`

+`Var(initialValue)` is a State that you can update manually.
+It exposes a `writer`, similar to `EventBus`.

 #### Custom Observables

 EventBus is a very generic solution that should suit most needs, even if perhaps not very elegantly sometimes.

 You can create your own observables that emit events in their own unique way by wrapping or extending EventBus (easier) or extending Observable (more work and knowledge required)).
+For example, `Var` is implemented with EventBus.

 Unfortunately I don't have enough time to describe how to create custom observables in detail right now.
 You will need to read the rest of the documentation and the source code – you will see how other observables such as MapStream or FilterStream are implemented.
 Airstream's source code should be easy to comprehend.
-It is clean, small (a bit more than 1K LoC), and does not use complicated implicits or too much functional stuff.
+It is clean, small (a bit more than 1K LoC with all the operators), and does not use complicated implicits or hardcore functional stuff.